VikasThada/PassFailPredictor/README.md

-# Pass Fail Predictor Streamlit abd Heroku
+# Pass Fail Predictor Streamlit and Deployment on Heroku